 Is ClimBEco something for me?

-The graduate research school is open to currently enrolled PhD students from different disciplines and from a number of Swedish universities.
+The graduate research school is open to currently enrolled PhD students.
 Please see the Application page to check whether or not you are eligible to apply.

 Who supports ClimBEco?